Here are all the uncalled House, Senate and governor's races

 WASHINGTON — Days after this year's midterm election, a number of key contests remained undecided by Sunday morning, sending both parties into overtime and to the courts as they try to influence the counting of outstanding ballots.

-Critical Senate races in Florida and Arizona, Georgia's high-profile governor's race, and nearly a dozen House races remain too close to call, according to NBC News projections, while a Senate race in Mississippi is headed to a runoff election later this month.
+Florida's critical Senate race and Georgia's high-profile governor's race, and nearly a dozen House races remain too close to call, according to NBC News projections, while a Senate race in Mississippi is headed to a runoff election later this month.

+The latest races called by NBC News Wednesday night are New Jersey's 3rd Congressional District, where Democrat Andy Kim is the apparent winner over Republican incumbent Rep. Tom MacArthur, and in California's 48th Congressional District, where Democrat Harley Rouda defeated Republican Rep. Dana Rohrabacher, best-known nationally for his favorable views of Russian President Vladimir Putin.

 How some political midterm battles are turning into legal fightsNov.
 9, 201801:19